 PIX has organized the public documents of Autoware into orderly collections, covering the step-to-step instructions from environment deployment, software installation to vehicle setup and operation in both expressive descriptions and tutorial videos.
 Meanwhile, Autoware has open and full-scenario code repositories on Gitlab with rich online learning resources to help developers quickly master Autoware and realize multi-scenario demonstration on real vehicles.

-Autoware is an open source software for self-driving vehicle development.
-The first version of Autoware originated from the research group at Nagoya University and has now developed into one of the most popular autonomous driving software platforms around the world, adopted by 100+ global enterprises, universities, research institutes and startups.
-Autoware has a versatile framework with functions covering localization, perception, prediction, decision-making, path planning, control and more.
-With modular design, the software modules can be added, removed and optimized accordingly based on different application scenarios.
+Autoware is an open-source software for self-driving vehicle development.
+The initial version of Autoware originated from the research group at Nagoya University and has now developed into a universal autonomous driving software platform, adopted by 100+ global enterprises, universities, research institutes, and startups.
+Autoware has a versatile framework with functions covering localization, perception, prediction, decision-making, path planning, control, and more.
+With modular design, the software modules can be added, removed, and optimized accordingly based on different application scenarios.

 L4 autonomous driving capability with complete core functions